-Independent Auditors Report to the Members of Scottish Borders Council and the Accounts Commission for Scotland
+Independent auditor's report to the members of Scottish Borders Council and the Accounts Commission for Scotland

-We certify that we have audited the financial statements of Scottish Borders Council and its group for the year ended 31 March 2015 under Part VII of the Local Government (Scotland) Act 1973.
-The financial statements comprise the group and authority-only Comprehensive Income and Expenditure Statements, Movement in Reserves Statements, Balance Sheets, and Cash-Flow Statements, the authority-only Council Tax Income Accounts, and the Non-domestic Rate Account and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2014/15 (the 2014/15 Code).
+We certify that we have audited the financial statements of Scottish Borders Council and its group for the year ended 31 March 2016 under Part VII of the Local Government (Scotland) Act 1973.
+The financial statements comprise group and council-only Comprehensive Income and Expenditure Statements, Movement in Reserves Statements, Balance Sheets, and Cash Flow Statements, the council-only Council Tax Income Accounts and the Non-Domestic Rate Income Account and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 (the 2015/16 Code).